FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/_index.md

 ### More information

-If you encounter issues when migrating Transfer CFT, contact Axway Sphere at <a href="https://support.axway.com/" class="Hyperlink_1_1">support.axway.com.</a>
+If you encounter issues when migrating Transfer CFT, contact Axway Sphere at [support.axway.com.](https://support.axway.com/)